Aethlon Medical (NASDAQ:AEMD) Coverage Initiated by Analysts at StockNews.com

-StockNews.com assumed coverage on shares of Aethlon Medical (NASDAQ:AEMD – Free Report) in a research report report published on Wednesday morning.
-The brokerage issued a sell rating on the medical equipment provider’s stock.
+StockNews.com began coverage on shares of Aethlon Medical (NASDAQ:AEMD – Get Free Report) in a report issued on Thursday.
+The brokerage set a “sell” rating on the medical equipment provider’s stock.

-Separately, HC Wainwright cut their target price on Aethlon Medical from $23.00 to $10.00 and set a buy rating on the stock in a research note on Monday, March 4th.
+Separately, HC Wainwright reduced their price target on shares of Aethlon Medical from $23.00 to $10.00 and set a “buy” rating on the stock in a research note on Monday, March 4th.

-Aethlon Medical (NASDAQ:AEMD – Get Free Report) last posted its quarterly earnings data on Wednesday, February 14th.
-The medical equipment provider reported ($1.37) earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of ($1.23) by ($0.14).
-On average, analysts predict that Aethlon Medical will post -4.98 EPS for the current year.
+Aethlon Medical (NASDAQ:AEMD – Get Free Report) last released its quarterly earnings data on Wednesday, February 14th.
+The medical equipment provider reported ($1.37) EPS for the quarter, missing the consensus estimate of ($1.23) by ($0.14).
+As a group, research analysts predict that Aethlon Medical will post -4.98 earnings per share for the current year.

 Institutional Inflows and Outflows